Skip to main content

 How Does the Microbiome Influence Neurotransmitters and Mood?

-The provides another layer of regulatory control over hormonal balance.
+The gut-brain axis provides another layer of regulatory control over hormonal balance.
 The microbiome is capable of producing and modulating numerous neurotransmitters, including serotonin, GABA, and dopamine.
 Approximately 95% of the body’s serotonin is produced in the gut, where it regulates intestinal motility.
 However, gut-derived serotonin precursors can also influence central nervous system function.

-The hormonal fluctuations of the menstrual cycle are known to affect mood, and this is partly mediated by the interaction between sex hormones and neurotransmitter systems in the brain.
-Gut dysbiosis can exacerbate these mood symptoms.
 By altering the availability of neurotransmitter precursors like tryptophan or by generating inflammatory signals that cross the blood-brain barrier, an imbalanced microbiome can contribute to the anxiety, depression, and mood lability associated with PMS, PMDD, and the menopausal transition.
-This highlights the integrated nature of the body’s systems, where gut health, mental health, and are inextricably linked.
+This highlights the integrated nature of the body’s systems, where gut health, mental health, and hormonal health are inextricably linked.

 The following table provides a summary of specific microbial signatures and their academic implications for female endocrine disorders.